Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

   /**
    * This decides where the call will be going.
 This supports many different calling modalities in the Call Composite.
    *
-   * - teams meeting locator: {meetingLike: 'url to join link for a meeting'}
+   * - teams meeting locator: {meetingLink: 'url to join link for a meeting'}
    * - Azure communications group call: {groupId: 'GUID that defines the call'}
    * - Azure Communications Rooms call: {roomId: 'guid that represents a rooms call'}
    * - teams adhoc, Azure communications 1:n, PSTN calls all take a participants locator: {participantIds: ['Array of participant id's to call']}